Table of content:

 Intrinsic meaning comes from what you put into your job: your effort, your time, your commitment.
 It comes from how deeply you are committed to what you do.
 It comes from what your job means to others and you personally.

->

-> Intrinsic meaning is hard to measure but it is real and profound.
+Intrinsic meaning is hard to measure, but it is real and profound.
 It comes from the feeling that you have done something worthwhile and valuable.
-From the feeling that what you do matters, not just to you but to others.
-It comes from a sense of pride in a job well done and from the belief that what you do makes a positive difference to others or your organization or society.
+From the feeling that what you do matters, not just to you, but to others.
+It comes from a sense of pride in a job well done and from the belief that what you do makes a positive difference to others or your organisation or society.
 It comes from a sense of accomplishment when someone else says, “You did a good job!”.

->

-> 2. Why is it important to find meaning in work?
+2. Why is it important to find meaning in work?

->

-> A meaningful work is an important part of our life, a part that we cannot be separated from.
-It is the way for self-development and self-realization.
+Meaningful work is an important part of our life, a part that we cannot be separated from.
+It is the way to self-development and self-realisation.
 Our work is also a way to show ourselves to society, to find ourselves in it.

->

-> 3. What are the advantages of having meaning in your work?
+3. What are the advantages of having meaning in your work?

 - It is easier to sleep well at night: you can be proud of your achievements, the result of which is more valuable than money.